Smoothness of the density for solutions to Gaussian rough differential equations: Malliavin differentiability of the flow

 \subsubsection{Malliavin differentiability}

-We now switch back to the context of a continuous Gaussian process $\left( X_{t}\right) _{t\in\left[ 0,T\right] }=\left( X_{t}^{1},\ldots,X_{t} ^{d}\right) _{t\in\left[ 0,T\right] }$ with i.i.d. components associated to the abstract Wiener space $\left( \mathcal{W},\mathcal{H},\mu\right) $.
-Under the assumption of finite 2d $\rho$-variation we have already remarked that, for any $p>2\rho$, $X$ has a unique natural lift to a geometric $p$-rough path $\mathbf{X}$.
-But the assumption of finite $\rho$-variation on the covariance also gives rise to the embedding
+We now switch back to the context of a continuous Gaussian process $ ( X_{t} ) _{t\in [ 0,T ] }= ( X_{t}^{1},\ldots ,X_{t} ^{d} ) _{t\in [ 0,T ] }$ with i.i.d. components associated to the abstract Wiener space $ ( \mathcal{W},\mathcal{H},\mu ) $.
+Under the assumption of finite 2D $\rho$-variation, we have already remarked that, for any $p>2\rho$, $X$ has a unique natural lift to a geometric $p$-rough path $\mathbf{X}$.
+But the assumption of finite $\rho $-variation on the covariance also gives rise to the embedding

-for the Cameron-Martin space, for any $1/p+1/q>1$ \cite[Prop.~2]{CFV}.
+for the Cameron--Martin space, for any $1/p+1/q>1$, \cite{CFV}, Proposition~2.
 The significance of this result it twofold.
-First, it is proved in \cite[Prop.~3] {CFV} that it implies the existence of a (measurable) subset $\mathcal{V\subset W}$ with $\mu\left( \mathcal{V}\right) =1$ on which
+First, it is proved in \cite{CFV}, Proposition~3, that it implies the existence of a (measurable) subset $\mathcal{V\subset W}$ with $\mu ( \mathcal{V} ) =1$ on which

 for all $h\in\mathcal{H}$ simultaneously.
-It follows that the Malliavin derivative $\mathcal{D}U_{t\leftarrow0}^{\mathbf{X}\left( \omega\right) }\left( y_{0}\right) :\mathcal{H\rightarrow} \mathbb{R} ^{e}$
+It follows that the Malliavin derivative $\mathcal{D}U_{t\leftarrow0}^{\mathbf{X} ( \omega ) } ( y_{0} ) \dvtx \mathcal{H\rightarrow} \mathbb{R} ^{e}$